dmetaxak/dmetaxak.github.io/index.md

 ### News

+**06/2024** - FAccT 2025 will be held in Athens, Greece!
+I will be one of the General Chairs; if you are a graduate student (particularly one located in Athens) interested in a paid RA role, please email me.

 **04/2024** - All four of PennHCI's [NSF GRFP][nsf] applicants were funded this year!
 Huge congratulations to our PhD students [Princess][psamp], [Ro][ro], [Hita][hita], and post-bac RA (soon-to-be Harvard PhD student) [Lena][lena]!

 [nsf]: http://nsfgrfp.org